jorruior/RiboTransPred/README.md

 ## uORFs and CDSs used in the original study

-The `uORFs/` directory includes the list of upstream open reading frames used in the original study.
+The `uorfs/` directory includes the list of upstream open reading frames and protein-coding sequences used in the original study.

 ---